Jayanta0123/Core-Java-Problems/README.md

-This repository has a collection of small problems in data-structure and alogorithm design with a proposed solution.
+This repository has a collection of small problems in "data-structure and alogorithm design" with a proposed solution.